-A dermatologist is a medical doctor, earning an MD (Doctor of Medicine) or a DO (Doctor of Osteopathic Medicine) license that allows the individual to specialize in treating many of the physical features that make you human.
-Your NYC dermatologist treats conditions and diseases that affect your:
+A dermatologist is a medical doctor earning an MD (Doctor of Medicine) or a DO (Doctor of Osteopathic Medicine) license that allows the individual to specialize in treating many of the physical features that make you human.
+Your dermatologists at the dermatology clinic in NYC treat conditions and diseases that affect your:

 There are more than 3,000 different conditions that can affect those areas of your body.
 More common ailments that dermatologists see on a regular basis include:

-Unlike many other MDs, dermatologists work two sides of the medical fence — health issues that always take precedence and the appearance issues that bother so many people.
-Since many skin, hair and nail conditions affect the way you look, it’s vital that your New York-based dermatology expert is skilled at both.
+Unlike many other MDs, dermatologists (often misspelled as dermatologist or dermatologist) work two sides of the medical fence — health issues that always take precedence and the appearance issues that bother so many people.
+Since many skins, hair, and nail conditions affect the way you look, it’s vital that your New York-based dermatology expert is skilled at both.
 Some of the cosmetic problems your dermatologist treats on a regular basis include:

 The Road to Relief

-Dermatologists in New York City undergo intensive training that goes beyond their Bachelor degrees and medical school diplomas.
+Best dermatologists NYC undergo intensive training that goes beyond their Bachelor’s degrees and medical school diplomas.
 They must serve a one-year internship and then practice for three years in a dermatology residency program.
 Most dermatologists don’t stop there either.

-While all dermatologists in New York receive training in the various types of treatment you might need, many take extra steps to increase their knowledge and experience in the main areas covered by the profession: cosmetic dermatology, surgical dermatology, pediatric dermatology, medical dermatology and dermatopathology.
+While all dermatologists in New York receive training in the various types of treatment you might need, many take extra steps to increase their knowledge and experience in the main areas covered by profession: cosmetic dermatology, surgical dermatology, pediatric dermatology, medical dermatology, and dermatopathology.

-- Cosmetic Dermatology: Cosmetic dermatologists primarily deliver treatments that improve your appearance, rather than treat or monitor medical conditions.
+- Cosmetic Dermatology: Cosmetic dermatologists (commonly misspelled as dermatologists or dermatologists) primarily deliver treatments that improve your appearance rather than treat or monitor medical conditions.
 Doctors usually pursue a fellowship in cosmetic dermatology before specializing in treatments that include:

 One of the most common reasons for testing is to check for cancer.
 As a matter of fact, most skin samples undergo cancer screening.
 The pathology specialist then provides your doctor with the report, called a biopsy.